Home Legal EzriCare Artificial Tears Lawsuits

 • March 2023:

-Riley Kerkhoff filed an EzriCare lawsuit in New Jersey after he bought EzriCare eye drops from Amazon and suffered eye and vision damage that could be permanent.
+Riley Kerkhoff filed an EzriCare lawsuit in New Jersey after he bought EzriCare eye drops from Amazon.
+He suffered eye and vision damage that could be permanent.

 • March 2023:

-CDC reported 68 drug-resistant Pseudomonas aeruginosa infections in 16 states.
-Three reports of death, eight reports of vision loss and four reports of enucleation, or surgical removal of the eyeball.
+CDC reported 68 drug-resistant Pseudomonas aeruginosa infections in 16 states, one report of death and eight reports of vision loss.
+Urinary tract and lung infections were also reported.

 • February 2023: